MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ### Creating your custom request with Azure CLI

-Use the "put" HTTP method to create a new Azure container registry.
+Use the "put" HTTP method to create a new Azure Container Registry.
 Here is an example of the syntax:

 # [Bash](#tab/bash)